lroellin/temperature-alarm/README.md

 There's also a reset button that will reset the timer and extend the interval to suppress the alarm.
 The extension (multiplier) is also configurable.

 Diagram coming up next!

+# Credits
+* Melody and pitches from: https://www.arduino.cc/en/Tutorial/ToneMelody?from=Tutorial.Tone